Egoist (band): History

-In November 2018, Chelly began the process of leaving Egoist to start a solo career.
+In November 2018, Chelly began the process of starting a solo career in addition to her work with Egoist.
 Designer Hayashi drew a logo for the singer, and she has already hired new staff, with whom she will continue her solo career.
 The domain and the name of the singer's personal Twitter account were also changed.
 Egoist's ninth single "Sakase ya Sakase" (咲かせや咲かせ) was released on May 15, 2019; the song is used as the theme song for the 2019 anime film Kabaneri of the Iron Fortress: The Battle of Unato.

 The digital single "Saigo no Hanabira (the meaning of love)", announced during their 2020 tour "Chrysalizion code 404", was released on April 13, 2020, to celebrate Chelly's birthday.
 The song was composed by Korean composer M2U.
 Starting with that single, Ryo is no longer Egoist's composer, but will remain as its supervisor.
 The digital single "Zettai Zetsumei", released on June 16, 2021, is used as the theme song for the video game Azur Lane to celebrate its 4th anniversary on the Chinese server.
 The song was composed by M2U, returning from his previous work on "Saigo no Hanabira (the meaning of love)".

 In September 2021, their first extended play (EP) Bang!!! was revealed to celebrate the band's 10th anniversary.
-The title track was used as the opening theme for the 2021 anime series Build-Divide -#000000- Code Black, while their past digital singles "Saigo no Hanabira (the meaning of love)" and "Zettai Zetsumei" were included as B-sides along with the new song "Tonight Tonight".
+The title track was used as the opening theme for the 2021 anime series Build-Divide: #000000 – Code Black, while their past digital singles "Saigo no Hanabira (the meaning of love)" and "Zettai Zetsumei" were included as B-sides along with the new song "Tonight Tonight".
 Bang!!! was released on November 30, 2021.
+Their 10th single "Gold" was released digitally on April 10, 2022 and physically on June 15, 2022; the song is used as the opening theme for the 2022 anime series Build-Divide: #FFFFFF – Code White.
+Their 11th single "Tōjisha" (当事者) was released on May 10, 2023; the song was used as the ending theme to the 2023 anime film Psycho-Pass Providence.

-In March 2022, the band announced that their new song "Gold" will be used as the opening theme for the 2022 anime series Build-Divide -#FFFFFF- Code White.
-The song will be pre-released digitally on April 10, 2022 and physically on June 15, 2022 as their tenth single.
+In August 2023, Chelly announced that Egoist will disband after two concerts in Osaka and Kanagawa on September 23 and October 9, respectively.
+Chelly has performed and will continue as a solo artist under the name Reche.